jsaintro/publicnotes/3dprinting/Z-Probe Inductive.md.md

          M851 Z0

 3. Wait for heated bed to come up to temp
-5. Get Z probe trigger distance
+4. Get Z probe trigger distance
     1. Run `G28` to home Z
     2. Descend to Z0 location `G0 Z0`
-6. Descend to 1st layer distance
+    3. Place piece of paper under extruder (old inst was to use 0.063 feeler gauge)
-     1. Place piece of paper under extruder (old inst was to use 0.063 feeler guage)
+    2. descend in 0.1mm increments while moving paper back and forth waiting until you feel it pinch
-     2. descend in .1 increments while moving paper back and forth waiting until you feel it pinch
+    3. Record Z offset
-     3. Record Z for M114 (Ex. -0.30)
+     4.  for M114 (Ex. -0.30)
 7. This number represents the distance *below* the nozzle tip that the sensor triggered
 8. Calculate z offest + fudge factor of -0.08??.
 (Ex -0.30 + -0.08 = -0.38)
     the more negative the closer the extruder is to the build plate